-Our firm is committed to providing our clients with a sense of security and hope about their futures.
+Our firm and our estate attorney is committed to providing clients with a sense of security and hope about their futures.
 To navigate our clients through the legal process as peacefully as possible, we handle their matters in an encouraging manner.
 We do more good with the cases we handle by taking a transparent approach.
 Rest assured that when you turn to our Philadelphia Estate Planning Attorneys, we devote ourselves to steering you in the right direction.

-Chestnut Hill Legal understands how difficult the legal process can be.
+Chestnut Hill Legal understands how difficult the legal process can be, whether you are in need of representation for estate planning or probate.
 For that reason, we are committed to simplifying it as much as possible.
-We don't use "legalese" and our processes are far from complex.
+When speaking to clients about probate law, we use as little "legalese" as possible, and we keep the process comprehensible, taking it one step at a time.
 Our attorney is simply here to provide you with clarity on how the legal system works, and navigate you through the matters you are dealing with.

 If you don’t own anything or if everything you own is jointly held by you and your spouse (i.e. a shared bank account and family home), then odds are your estate won’t need to go through the probate process because everything will transfer to your spouse automatically.
 However, this is relatively rare, and you’ll probably want a little more flexibility with your final wishes.
 Also, a will allows you to choose who you'd like your executor to be, which is the person in charge of the probate process after you pass.